ThePorgs/Exegol/README.md

 | trilium | trilium | exegol4thewin |
 | wso-webshell (PHP) | | exegol4thewin |

-# :pushpin: Pre-requisites
-You need python3 and docker :whale:, and at least 20GB of free storage.
-You also need python libraries listed in [requirements.txt](./requirements.txt).

 # :wrench: Tools
 The tools installed in [Exegol-images](https://github.com/ShutdownRepo/Exegol-images) are mostly installed from sources in order to have the latest version when deploying Exegol.
 Some installs are made with go, pip, apt, gem etc. You will find most of the tools in `/opt/tools`.
 - Impacket (https://github.com/SecureAuthCorp/impacket)